narcissawright/melancholy/README.md

 - Gimmick!
 (NES) had a score system that accounted for all drops.
 I want to use a system like this to avoid RNG.
 Essentially it is a predictable generator of numbers that are used for all "random" events.
 A good player could utilize this to their advantage.
 It must be visible or "readable" somehow while playing so you can re-sync yourself if you end up with the wrong value.

 ##### Items
-- Healing items... and other stuff.
+- Healing items.
+Green apples, other stuff.

+#### `Would like to add`

+- Dynamic grass, grass trampling, desire paths saved to a file on hard drive.

 #### `Maybe?`
-- Swimming.
+- Swimming
 - Ladder climb
 - Stairs
 - Shop